 The above audio file is from a sermon given by Fred Jacoby, MA at Cornerstone Community Church (Kunkletown, PA).
 It is based on the book, When People Are Big and God is Small.

 One thing many of us can agree on is that we dislike election times.
-The amount of ads are insane, the contents even more so.
-And, of course, there are always the phone calls from political candidates and those annoying people who ask us fifty questions when they say it will only take a moment.
-These pollsters make a living developing polls to get the input from others about where they stand on particular subjects.
+The amount of ads are insane.
+The contents even more so.
+The phone calls from political candidates and those annoying people who ask us fifty questions when they say it will only take a moment are exhausting.
+These pollsters make a living developing polls to get the input from citizens about where they stand on particular subjects.
 They are out gauging people for who they will vote for, what topics matter most, what age range or economic status they represent, and party affiliation.
 Those hoping to be elected pay careful attention to the results of the polls and direct their platform according to what matters most to people.
-Polls can be very helpful, but as we learned in the last election, they can also be deceiving.
+Polls can be very helpful, but as we learned in the last presidential election, they can also be deceiving.

 Another term for people pleasing is “the fear of man.”
 It is fear about not being accepted or liked as if our our worth depends on it (and people pleasers believe it does!).
 Fear leads us to do many things.
 A fear of drowning may lead us to take swimming lessons.
 A fear of flying will often lead us to avoid flying.
 Fear of people can lead to becoming a chameleon (changing actions and behaviors depending on who is near), withdrawal (social anxiety), fantasy (no rejection in our own private worlds), lying (telling people what they want to hear), enabling (not standing up against sin or abuse), and sometimes a loss of self (doing what others want we don’t even know what we want).